betamax/getImageData/README.md

 To Do
 -----

+ * Add information about the server examples to the website.
  * Add more server examples - the more the better!
  * Add fallback servers so if the Google App Engine is down for whatever reason (quota exceeded) then it can fallback to one of them - **Please let me know if you can host one**.
  * More demos that show of a bit more what is possible *(Idea: 3D cube with images from Flickr on it)*.